Anteneh2323/Anteneh2323/README.md

 ---

 ### 🧠 Currently Building

-- 🌐 **Mitas ERP** – A modular ERP system using DBDAO, Ceramic, and Gun.js for decentralized micro-factory workflows
 - 📊 **Market Intelligence Tool** – A FastAPI-based NLP agent that summarizes industry trends in coaxial/RF sectors
 - 🎮 **Digital Twin Lab** – A 3D/AR environment in Unreal Engine that visualizes cable processes using MQTT, Blender, and IoT data streams